WFxRayZ/About-me/README.md

 <h1 align="center">Hi, I'm WFxRayZ.😒 </h1>

 # About-Me
-🍕 I'm currently studying in Diploma in IT (Information Technology).
+🍕 I'm currently studying Diploma in IT (Information Technology).

 🍕 THIS IS AN ACCOUNT FOR UPLOADING MY GROUP PROJECTS FORM SCHOOL OR OTHER PERSONAL INTERESTING PROJECTS.